Impact of Regularization on Calibration and Robustness: from the Representation Space Perspective: Comprehensive Evaluation

-\subsection{Comprehensive Evaluation}
+\section{Comprehensive Evaluation}

-In \tableautorefname~\ref{tab:2}, we present comprehensive results for various models (ResNet50, Swin-T, MobileNetV2 \citep{howard2017mobilenets}, EfficientNet-B1 \citep{tan2019efficientnet}, and ViT-B/16 \citep{dosovitskiy2021an}) trained with different methods on the ImageNet dataset (see \appendixautorefname~\ref{appendix:orig_rep_space} for training details).
+In Tab.~\ref{tab:3}, we present comprehensive results for various models trained with different methods on the ImageNet dataset (see Appendix~\ref{appendix:implementation} for training details).
 We consistently observe that, when regularization is applied, the RMS of features decreases, and the cosine similarity between features and class centers increases.
 These changes result in reduced overconfidence in predictions (leading even to underconfidence in some cases) and improved robustness to adversarial attacks.
+However, a limitation to note is that, while regularization consistently improves robustness across a variety of adversarial attacks, its effect remains limited under the strongest AutoAttack configuration.
+Achieving further robustness against such strong attacks likely requires complementary strategies (\eg, adversarial training).